ArveVM/Nordpool_additional_cost/README.md

 # Requirements
 1. Must have Nordpool or Priceanalyzer installed, both use same method of adding additional_cost so they can piggyback on the cost-calculation this template (hopfully) can provide
-2. HACS to get updates
+2. HACS to get updates, set to experimental mode to enable add/download templates
+3. HA-core >= 2023.4 (to enable reusable-templates function released there)
-3. Community focus on updating
+4. Community focus on updating
    - There are many different countrys with separate cost-structures, and

 <br />